Karim Adeyemi: Borussia Dortmund

 On 10 May 2022, Adeyemi was announced to have joined Bundesliga club Borussia Dortmund on a deal until the summer of 2027.
 On 5 October, he scored his first Champions League goal with Borussia Dortmund in a 4–1 away win over Sevilla.
 On 4 February 2023, he was recorded as the Bundesliga's fastest-ever player at 36.65 km/h during a match against Freiburg.
 Later that month, on 15 February, he scored the only goal from a solo strike in a 1–0 victory over Chelsea in the Champions League round of 16 first leg.
 On 30 March 2024, he scored the opening goal in a 2–0 away win over Bayern Munich, to be his club's first victory in Der Klassiker since 2019 and the first win at Allianz Arena in 10 years.
+He featured in the 2024 UEFA Champions League final against Real Madrid, missing a one-on-one opportunity in a goalless match before his side eventually suffered a 2–0 defeat.

 On 1 October 2024, he scored his first hat-trick in the Champions League in a 7–1 home win over Celtic, becoming the third player in Dortmund history next to Robert Lewandowski and Marco Reus to score a hat-trick for Dortmund in the Champions League.

+Barcelona

+On 23 July 2026, Adeyemi joined Barcelona on a five-year deal.
+The reported fee was €29 million.
+A month later, on 23 August, he scored his first goal on his debut in a 5–0 away victory against Elche.
+On 9 September, he scored his first Champions League goal for the club against Feyenoord.